gajus/canonical/README.md

 # Canonical

+Canonical code style linter and formatter for JavaScript, SCSS and CSS.

 ## Badge

 Use this in one of your projects?
 Include one of these badges in your README to let people know that your code is using the Canonical style.